Tilman Fertitta: Investments

+Politics and Government service

 On October 4, 2019, the Houston Rockets general manager Daryl Morey issued a tweet that supported the 2019–20 Hong Kong protests which drew criticism from Fertitta who said that while Morey was the best general manager in the NBA, the Rockets were not a political organization.
 Morey later deleted the tweet.

 In April 2020, Governor Greg Abbott named Fertitta to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" during the COVID-19 pandemic.

 Fertitta is known to support political leaders in both the Republican and Democratic parties.
 In particular, Fertitta has been a supporter of both Bill Clinton and the Bush family.
+Together with his spouse, Fertitta contributed $140,000 to Donald Trump's 2020 presidential campaign and $5,600 to Joe Biden's 2020 presidential campaign.
+He also funded the reelection campaign for many state Republicans in 2022, notably donating over $1.1 million to Greg Abbott.

 Mark Kelly, a Democrat and current United States Senator from Arizona, is considered to be a very close friend of Fertitta.

+U.S. ambassador to Italy and San Marino

+On December 21, 2024, President-elect Donald Trump announced the nomination of Fertitta to serve as the United States ambassador to Italy and San Marino.
+The United States Senate confirmed Fertitta's nomination on April 29, 2025 in a 83–14 vote.
+He presented his credentials to Italian President Sergio Mattarella on May 6, 2025.

 Media

 Television

 On January 12, 2016, it was announced that Fertitta would star in his own reality TV show titled Billion Dollar Buyer on CNBC.
 Billion Dollar Buyer premiered on March 22, 2016, at 10 P.M.
 Eastern Time.
-After receiving success during the first season, a second season was announced, featuring over twice as many episodes.
+After the first season was successful, a second season was announced, featuring more episodes.

 Books

 On September 17, 2019, Fertitta released a book, Shut Up and Listen!
 Hard Business Truths That Will Help You Succeed, in which he details his journey to success and offers advice to other entrepreneurs on their business ventures.
-Each chapter contains "Tilmanism's" which focus on 6 important rules for any entrepreneur to follow:
+Each chapter contains "Tilmanisms" which focus on 6 important rules for any entrepreneur to follow: